You’ve got questions, we’ve got answers.

 Coaching and scheduling

-Once our team receives the referral, we will call you within five business days to set up an initial 15-minute information session with your coach to learn more about the program.
+Once our team receives the referral, we will contact you within 7 to 10 business days to set up an initial 15-minute information session with your coach to learn more about the program.
 Remember, you can always access the online videos while you wait.
 During this initial call, you will schedule an assessment session with your coach who will then ask you some questions to ensure you are ready for a program like BounceBack® and send you your first set of program materials.
 From there, the two of you will set up a time and date for your first working call-in session.

 The BounceBack® Coaching program includes up to six telephone sessions with your coach.
 Your coach will help you determine which workbooks to focus on in each session.
 Typically, each session is 15-20 minutes long and is scheduled every two to three weeks.
 On average, participants choose to work on one to two workbooks between sessions, and then reflect on the material with their coach during a session.
 Sometimes things get in the way and participants only finish one workbook.
 That is completely okay.
 Sometimes a particular workbook is too difficult and participants don’t complete all of it.
 That is fine as well.
 Your coach will help you through these tough times and work with you to determine what is best for your well-being.
 In total, you will have six months to complete up to six sessions.